OpenAiTx/OpenAiTx/projects/FunAudioLLM/ThinkSound/README-en.md

 ---

 ## 📝 TODO & Future Plans
-* - [ ] Open-source AudioCoT dataset and automated pipeline (Expected before 07/23/2025)
+* - [ ] Release a more powerful foundation model covering multiple domains to provide more engaging and immersive foley creation
-* - [ ] Release a more powerful foundation model covering multiple domains to provide more engaging and immersive foley creation (Expected by end of August 2025)
+* - [ ] Add support for additional modalities and downstream tasks
-* - [ ] Add support for additional modalities and downstream tasks (Expected before end of July 2025)
+* - [ ] Release models at different scales
-* - [ ] Release models at different scales (Expected before end of July 2025)
+* - [x] Open-source AudioCoT dataset and automated pipeline
 * - [x] Release training scripts for ThinkSound models
 * - [x] A beginner-friendly Windows quick-start README
 ---